• Skip to main content

 This pancake recipe is so easy to make and calls for simple pantry ingredients.

-Sourdough Starter: This recipe calls for a sourdough discard.
+Sourdough Discard: This recipe calls for a sourdough discard.
 That is starter that has been unfed and is not active.
 Learn more about what discard is and how to use it.

-Why I use Baking Soda and Baking Powder in my Sourdough Pancakes?
+Why do I use Baking Soda and Baking Powder in my Sourdough Pancakes?

 Typically with most sourdough starter recipes, you have to allow whatever you're making, time to sit and ferment.
 The wild yeasts in the starter just need a little extra time to do their thing.